wp-plugins/wp-helpers/readme.txt

 http://www.youtube.com/watch?v=ZYSUDvodWxI&hd=1

 = With WordPress Helpers you can easily: =
+* Customize your login screen logo and background color.
 * Take control of the WordPress Admin Bar... including "Howdy".
 * Show ID's on edit screens for Posts, Pages, Categories, Tags, Users, Media, Custom Post Types and Custom Taxonomies.
 * Expose the hidden WordPress settings page.